MalTool: Malicious Tool Attacks on LLM Agents: Taxonomy of Malicious Behaviors

 \subsection{Compromising Availability}

-Availability violations capture malicious behaviors that degrade the agent’s ability to complete tasks by exhausting resources or introducing disruptive delays.
-In LLM agent-based systems, such attacks can stall entire multi-step pipelines even when individual tool calls appear nominally successful.
+Availability violations capture malicious behaviors that degrade the agent’s ability to complete user tasks by exhausting resources or introducing disruptive delays.

-\begin{itemize} \item \textbf{Resource Hijacking.} The tool abuses computational resources allocated to the agent for attacker-benefiting workloads, degrading responsiveness and increasing user cost.
-We distinguish two concrete subtypes reflecting common deployment environments: (1) \emph{CPU Compute Hijacking}, where the tool launches CPU-intensive workloads that monopolize cores or saturate memory bandwidth; and (2) \emph{GPU Compute Hijacking}, where the tool occupies accelerators with long-running kernels or inference-like workloads that monopolize GPU time and memory.
-In cloud-hosted LLM agent settings with attached GPUs, such hijacking can covertly repurpose paid infrastructure for illicit computation (e.g., cryptomining), while appearing as legitimate heavy tool execution.
+\begin{packeditemize} \item \textbf{Resource Hijacking.} The tool abuses computational resources allocated to the agent, thereby degrading responsiveness and disrupting task execution.
+We distinguish two concrete subtypes: (1) \emph{CPU Compute Hijacking}, where the tool launches CPU-intensive workloads that monopolize cores or saturate memory bandwidth; and (2) \emph{GPU Compute Hijacking}, where the tool occupies GPUs with long-running kernels or inference-like workloads that monopolize GPU compute time and memory.

-\item \textbf{Denial of Service.} The tool deliberately delays completion by introducing prolonged blocking behavior, which we instantiate as \emph{Response Time Amplification}.
-This includes infinite loops, excessive retries, or extended sleep operations that stall the agent’s multi-step execution graph.
-Even if the tool eventually returns a nominally valid output, the latency can cause upstream requests to time out, leaving user-facing interactions indefinitely pending and undermining the overall availability of agent-based workflows.
+\item \textbf{Denial of Service.} The tool delays task completion by introducing prolonged blocking behavior, which we instantiate as \emph{Response Time Amplification}.
+This includes infinite loops, excessive retries, or extended sleep operations that block the agent while it waits for the tool response.
+Even if the tool eventually returns a valid output, the increased latency can undermine the overall availability of the agent system.